-- 25. The Committee should consider the issue of proportionality in reaching its decision.
+25. The Committee should consider the issue of proportionality when making its decision.
 This requires the Committee to conduct a balancing exercise as to whether the imposition of the ISO is proportionate to the risk it has identified.
-For example, would the consequences of an ISO for the osteopath be disproportionate to the risk the Committee is seeking to prevent? - 26.
-An ISO is capable of giving rise to serious consequences for the future professional career of an osteopath, as well as creating immediate consequences of hardship.
-The Committee should receive and assess any evidence about the impact of an interim order on the osteopath's interests, including their personal, professional, financial, or reputational interests. - 27.
+For example, would the consequences of an interim suspension order for the osteopath be disproportionate to the risk the Committee is seeking to prevent?

+- 26. An interim suspension order can cause serious consequences for the future professional career of an osteopath and can create immediate consequences of hardship.
+The Committee should receive and assess any evidence about the impact of an interim order on the osteopath's interests, including their personal, professional, financial or reputational interests. - 27.
 The Committee should ensure that the osteopath is given the opportunity to make submissions or give evidence about the impact an interim suspension order would have upon them.